Extremal sequences for the Bellman function of the dyadic maximal operator and applications to the Hardy operator: Introduction

 where $Q$ is a fixed dyadic cube and $0<f^p\le F$.

-The function (\ref{eq1.4}), which is called the Bellman function of two variables of the dyadic maximal operator, is in fact independent of the cube $Q$ and it's value has been given in \cite{3}.\ More precisely it is proved there that
+The function (\ref{eq1.4}), which is called the Bellman function of two variables of the dyadic maximal operator, is in fact independent of the cube $Q$ and it's value has been given in \cite{2}.\ More precisely it is proved there that

-where $\oo_p:[0,1]\ra\Big[1,\dfrac{p}{p-1}\Big]$ denotes the inverse function $H^{-1}_p$ of $H_p$ which is defined by
+where $\oo_p:[0,1]\rightarrow\Big[1,\dfrac{p}{p-1}\Big]$ denotes the inverse function $H^{-1}_p$ of $H_p$ which is defined by

-As a matter of fact this evaluation has been done in a much more general setting where the dyadic sets are given now as elements of a tree $\ct$ on a non-atomic probability space $(X,\mi)$.
+In fact this evaluation has been done in a much more general setting where the dyadic sets are now given as elements of a tree $\ct$ on a non-atomic probability space $(X,\mi)$.
 Then the associated dyadic maximal operator is defined by: